shobhitvashistha/ml-self-learning/README.md

 residual error = predicted value - actual value

-NOTE: This is not equivalent to geometric line fitting in XY plane as you originally thought, as we are only minimizing the Y distance and not directly minimizing X distances #TODO
+NOTE: This is not equivalent to geometric line fitting in XY plane as you originally thought, as we are only minimizing the Y distance and not directly minimizing X distances

 ```